anishLearnsToCode/hackerrank-algorithms/Contributing.md

 1. Fork this repository to your github account and then clone your forked repository to your machine.
-2. Say you solve some problem called __cars-and-trucks__ in the _Implementation_ sub domain on Hackerrank using your favorite programming language, say Python then simple add a new file called `cars-and-trucks.py` in the `implimentation` directory.
+2. Say you solve some problem called __cars-and-trucks__ in the _Implementation_ sub domain on HackerRank using your favorite programming language, say Python then simple add a new file called `cars-and-trucks.py` in the `implimentation` directory.
 3. In the [README](README.md) file, add a Python logo along with an empty link.
 4. Updating the link for the solution will be done by the Project maintainers (aka. [anishLearnsToCode]())